This map provides a comprehensive list of registered raw milk farms in the UK, updated January 2025.

 Scottish situation:

-The legislation as it stands, The 1995 Dairy Products Regulations prohibits the sale of raw or thermised cows’ milk as drinking milk and the sale of raw cream.
-It does however allow and regulate the sale of raw ewes’, goats’ and buffaloes’ raw milk as drinking milk “from the occupier of a licensed production holding direct to the ultimate consumer at the farm premises where the aminals from which milk has been obtained are maintained.” and “The milk must be sold in containers filled on the premises, closed and fastened hygienically in a manner satisfactory to the food authority”.
-We are not however aware of any farms that sell such milk in Scotland.
+Secondly, the 2006 regulations allow and regulate the sale of raw ewes’, goats’ and buffaloes’ raw milk as drinking milk “from the occupier of a licensed production holding direct to the ultimate consumer at the farm premises where the aminals from which milk has been obtained are maintained.” and “The milk must be sold in containers filled on the premises, closed and fastened hygienically in a manner satisfactory to the food authority”.
+The regulations appear to be silent on raw milk from other species including camels’, donkeys’, horses’, yaks’ and reindeers’ raw milk, etc. so it is possible that raw milk from these species at the farm gate is neither prohibited nor regulated.

 Other resources